 Dr. Silver's fields of interest are macroeconomic policy, international business, international finance, and economic forecasting.
-He is very interested in current economic and business developments in China and has written two articles, one of which was published recently.
+He is very interested in current economic and business developments in China and has published one article.

 He has published in economics journals including the Journal of Political Economy, the Southern Economic Journal, the Journal of Financial Transformation, and the International Journal of Production Research.
-He also co-authored a book on the use of the internet in international business.
-He is currently completing a text, Introduction to Business Statistics that will be published in spring 2014.
+He also authored a textbook in business statistics, Introduction to Business Statistics that was just published in spring 2014.

 In addition to his teaching experience, Dr. Silver served as a Peace Corps Volunteer in Kenya (1966-68), as a UNDP Programme Officer in Chad (1972-74), and economic consultant to USAID in the Khmer Republic (1974-75) and Burundi (1988).
 He is fluent in French and Spanish and near fluent in Chinese.

 Dr. Silver has also conducted two study abroad trips to Costa Rica and assisted other professors in arranging trips to China which he has visited several times since 2002, three times as a visiting lecturer/instructor.